PeFox/DySeq_script/README.md

 Following objects from the previous sections are needed:
 - mydata      (the example data)
 - my.expand   (the combined sequences)
+- couple.seq  (a a stslist object from TraMineR)

 Following Packages are needed:
 - DySeq